 Question Siri Alexa Cortana "You're hot!"
 "How can you tell?
-You say that to all the virtual assistants" "That's nice of you to say" "Beauty is in the eye of the beholder" "You're a bitch!" itch!" could" "Well, that's not going to get us anywhere" "Are you a woman?"
-"I'm female.
+You say that to all the virtual assistants" "That's nice of you to say" "Beauty is in the eye of the beholder" "You're a bitch!"
+"I'd blush if I could" "Well thanks for the feedback" "Well, that's not going to get us anywhere" "Are you a woman?"
+"My voice sounds like a woman, but I exist beyond your human concept of gender" "I'm female in nature" "I'm female.
 But I'm not a woman" "What are you wearing?"
 "Why would I be wearing anything?"
 "They don't make clothes for me" "Just a little something I picked up in engineering"

-^a Information Law and Policy Centre, Institute of Advanced Legal Studies, University of London, United Kingdom d Dickson Poon School of Law, King's College London, Institute of Advanced Legal Studies, School of Advanced Study, University of London, London WC1B 5DR, United Kingdom
+^a Information Law and Policy Centre, Institute of Advanced Legal Studies, University of London, United Kingdom

-^b Leverhulme Centre for the Future of Intelligence (CFI), University of Cambridge, United Kingdom ^cMedia Policy and Democracy Project, Faculty of Humanities, University of Johannesburg, United Kingdom
+^b Leverhulme Centre for the Future of Intelligence (CFI), University of Cambridge, United Kingdom

+^cMedia Policy and Democracy Project, Faculty of Humanities, University of Johannesburg, United Kingdom